kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 ## DaemonSets ##

 DaemonSets, like Deployments, define how to run Pods.
 DaemonSets differ from the other methods we're now used to by enabling us to run Pods based on Node statuses specifically.
 A default use case for DaemonSet is to run a single pod on every node of the cluster.
-With _nodeSelector_ proprety a DaemonSet can be targeted to specific nodes or ignore some nodes.
+With a _nodeSelector_ property a DaemonSet can be targeted to specific nodes or ignore some nodes.

 If you ever have a requirement to have a single pod on every node specifically you may need DaemonSets.
-Otherwise you would almost always use a Deployments instead.
+Otherwise you would almost always use a Deployment resource instead.
 Due to this behavior a basic use case for DaemonSets is in monitoring and logging.

 ## Monitoring ##

-Our cluster and the apps in in have been pretty much a black box.
+Our cluster and the apps in it have been pretty much a black box.
 We've thrown stuff in and then hoped that everything works all right.
 We're going to use [Prometheus](https://prometheus.io/) to monitor the cluster and [Grafana](https://grafana.com/) to view the data.

 Before we can get started let's look into how Kubernetes applications are managed more easily.
-[Helm](https://helm.sh/) uses packaging format called charts to define the dependencies of an application.
+[Helm](https://helm.sh/) uses a packaging format called charts to define the dependencies of an application.
 Among other things Helm Charts include information for the version of the chart, the requirements of the application such as the Kubernetes version as well as other charts that it may depend on.

 Installation instructions are [here](https://helm.sh/docs/intro/install/).
 After that we can add the official charts repository: